bitcoinmw/bitcoinmw/doc/build.md

-# Grin - Build, Configuration, and Running
+# BitcoinMW - Build, Configuration, and Running

-*Read this in other languages: [Español](translations/build_ES.md), [Korean](translations/build_KR.md), [日本語](translations/build_JP.md), [简体中文](translations/build_ZH-CN.md).*

 ## Supported Platforms

-Longer term, most platforms will likely be supported to some extent.
-Grin's programming language `rust` has build targets for most platforms.
+BitcoinMW's programming language `rust` has build targets for most platforms.

-What's working so far?

-* Linux x86\_64 and macOS [grin + mining + development]
-* Not Windows 10 yet [grin kind-of builds.
-No mining yet.
-Help wanted!]
+The primary supported platforms are: MacOS, Linux, and Windows.
+The build pipeline continously checks specifically ubuntu-18.04, macos-latest, windows-latest.
+We support, but do not test other variants of these OSes at the moment.

 ## Requirements

 * rust: Install using rustup: https://rustup.rs
-  * Grin currently does not support a minimum version of Rust, it is recommended to build using the latest version.
+  * BitcoinMW currently does not support a minimum version of Rust, it is recommended to build using the latest version.
   * If rust is already installed, you can update to the latest version by running `rustup update`.
 * clang
 * ncurses and libs (ncurses, ncursesw5)